-This classic Latin textbook is used in a multitude of college and university Latin courses.
+Wheelock's Latin This classic Latin textbook is used in a multitude of college and university Latin courses.
 It's authoritative--I use it often for it's excellent grammatical explanations.
-If you use it for self-study, heed my warning: it moves fast!
+If you use it for self-study, heed my warning: it moves fast (paid link)!

-Workbook for Wheelock's Latin This is the workbook that accompanies Wheelock's Latin book.
+Workbook for Wheelock's Latin This is the workbook that accompanies Wheelock's Latin book (paid link).

 A Comprehensive Guide to Wheelock's Latin If you are using Wheelocks for self-study, as I am sure many of you will, this companion volume can really help you succeed.
-If you buy Wheelocks, take a look at this book on Amazon and see if it might be useful to you.
+If you buy Wheelocks, take a look at this book on Amazon and see if it might be useful to you (paid link).

-38 Latin Stories Designed to Accompany Frederic M. Wheelock's Latin This popular book contains Latin stories that you can read to compliment your study of Wheelock's Latin grammar book.
-Each story is designed to accompany a given chapter in Wheelocks.
+Thirty-Eight Latin Stories Designed to Accompany Wheelock's Latin This popular book contains Latin stories that you can read to compliment your study of Wheelock's Latin grammar book.
+Each story is designed to accompany a given chapter in Wheelocks (paid link).

-Minimus Pupil's Book: Starting out in Latin by Barbara Bell This is one of the most popular Latin materials for young children.
+Minimus Pupil's Book: Starting out in Latin This is one of the most popular Latin materials for young children.
 It's a richly illustrated storybook in which all the characters speak Latin, including the cleverly-named main character, Minimus.
-The humor here is that the Latin word for "mouse" is mus.
+The humor here is that the Latin word for "mouse" is mus (paid link).

-The Bantam New College Latin & English Dictionary by John Traupman My all-time favorite Latin dictionary.
-If I were going to be stuck on a desert island and could only take one Latin dictionary with me...uh, well, you get the idea.
+The Bantam New College Latin & English Dictionary My all-time favorite Latin dictionary.
+If I were going to be stuck on a desert island and could only take one Latin dictionary with me...uh, well, you get the idea (paid link).

 Cassell's Latin Dictionary This is my second-favorite dictionary (after the Bantam dictionary by Traupman).
 I use it when I need a little more detail about a Latin word.
-It also has some examples of how the word is used by Roman authors.
+It also has some examples of how the word is used by Roman authors (paid link).

 A Primer of Ecclesiastical Latin This book teaches Latin grammar in such a way as to prepare you to read ecclesiastical Latin (church Latin).
-Our English word ecclesiastical comes from the Geek word ekklesia which means assembly and over time just came to mean church.
-So ecclesiastical just means church-related.
-This book would be a good one to use after Getting Started with Latin if you would like to eventually read the church fathers, the Latin Vulgate, or other Christian Latin.
+Our English word ecclesiastical comes from the Greek word ekklesia which means "assembly" and over time just came to mean "church."
+So ecclesiastical just means "church-related (paid link)."

 501 Latin Verbs In this book, each page is a chart showing all the forms of a given verb.
-I use it almost daily for reference.
+An extremely helpful reference book (paid link).

-Novum Testamentum Graece et Latine I particularly like this New Testament because it has Greek on one side with Latin on the facing page.
+Novum Testamentum Graece et Latine I particularly like this New Testament because it has Greek on one side with Latin on the facing page (paid link).

-Invitation to the Septuagint A must read if you are interested in the LXX.
+Invitation to the Septuagint A must read if you are interested in the LXX (paid link).

-Brenton's Septuagint This edition of the LXX is pretty old, and it is not what would be considered a critical edition.
-However, it is inexpensive, has an easy-to-read font, and the English translation in the margin, so it's excellent for general reading.
+Brenton's Septuagint This is the Septuagint (abbreviated LXX).
+It is the entire Hebrew Bible translated into Ancient Greek.
+This is an old edition, but it is inexpensive, has an easy-to-read font, and the English translation in the margin, so it's excellent for general reading (paid link).

 An Introduction to Vulgar Latin "Vulgar Latin" does not mean saying something dirty in Latin!
 It means colloquial Latin - the Latin spoken by the common man.

 Mastering New Testament Greek: An Interactive Guide for Beginners I highly recommend this multimedia CD ROM to anybody who wants to learn Greek.
-I have personally used this product for a long time, and I even recommend it in Getting Started with Latin.
+I have personally used this product for a long time, and I even recommend it in Getting Started with Latin (paid link).

 New Testament Greek Vocabulary I have used these vocabulary CDs for years to build and review my Greek vocabulary.
-Great for commuters, self-taught students, seminary students, anybody!
+Great for commuters, self-taught students, seminary students, anybody (paid link)!

 Learn New Testament Greek This book is a particularly good way to get started with New Testament Greek.
-It gets you reading right away.
+It gets you reading right away (paid link).

-The Story of the World This is part of Susan Wise Bauer's popular series of world history textbooks.
+The Story of the World: History for the Classical Child: Volume 1 This is part of Susan Wise Bauer's popular series of world history textbooks (paid link).

 General Latin & Greek Links